 - Change your bids in small increments: Then look for changes to the clicks and conversions of your keywords before editing again.
 Internet traffic is always changing, so it's important to re-evaluate your bids regularly.

 - Improve your Quality score: It's possible to improve your ad's position without increasing costs.
-The higher the Quality Score for your keyword, the less you pay for a given ad position, and vice versa.
+The higher the Quality Score for your keyword, the less you pay for a given ad position.

 Tools to help optimise your bids

 Besides automated bidding strategies, Google offers several other tools to help guide you in choosing a bid that will work for your goals.

 After your campaigns have run for a few weeks, our tools will have enough information to give you more personalised recommendations:

 - Bid Simulator: Get answers to 'what-if' scenarios, such as 'How many more impressions would I get if I raised my bid by £0.10?'.
 This tool can help you tweak your bids to just the right level for you.
 Learn more about the Bid Simulator.

 - First-page bid estimates: See how much you'd likely need to bid to get your ads at the top, or within the first page of Google search results.